IHE/ITI.SeR/SeR.md

 The starting requirements/constraints upon which this profile is developed are described
 below:

-* A unique Authorization Decisions Manager (or PDP) performs Authorization Decision for all XDS Document Consumer and all XDS Document Repositories involved in a Community.
+* A unique Authorization Decisions Manager (or PDP) performs Authorization Decisions for all XDS Document Consumer and all XDS Document Repositories involved in a Community.
 * XDS Document Repositories cannot manage the whole set of information needed to perform Authorization Decisions (XDS Document Repositories are not required to store metadata.
   If the Repository stores metadata, the metadata might be insufficient to perform an